Cookie2D/ReenbitTraineeTask/README.md

 # ReenbitTraineeTask
-# Host have trouble with react routing, if you update page you will be moved to 404page :c
+# Host have trouble with react routing, if you update on /chats page you will be moved to 404page :c
 Trainee test for Reenbit

 First of all i will create project diagram